effector/effector/docs/conventions/naming.md

 title: Naming
 ---

 First of all, to avoid any misconceptions and get better developer experience for all of us.
-This document contains several pretty simple rules to keep consistency between different projects written on Effector.
+This document contains several pretty simple rules to keep consistency between different projects written on effector.

 ## Stores naming